k2view-academy/K2View-Academy/articles/32_LU_storage/02_storage_management.md

 The cache size and location on Fabric server are defined in the **[fabricdb]** section of the config.ini file.

-Note that only one version LUI can be kept in the memory - per session and LU.
+Note that only one version of LUI can be kept in the Fabric's memory per session and Logical Unit.

 ### Storage Definition in [fabricdb] Section of config.ini

 - MDB_DEFAULT_CACHE_PATH, holds the location of the Fabric MDB cache file on server.
+  - The default path is **/dev/shm/fdb_cache** and you can [change the cache location](below!!!) if required.
 - MDB_DEFAULT_SCHEMA_CACHE_STORAGE_TYPE, holds the storage type:
-  - MDB - ???
-  - None
-  - Cassandra
+  - The default and most commonly used value is **Cassandra**.
 - MDB_DEFAULT_SCHEMA_CACHE_SIZE, defines ache size limit in bytes per Schema for MicroDB instances. (not in use???)
-- anything else???

 ### LIST Command